OldByrne/employeemanagerapp/README.md

 # employeemanagerapp

-EMPLOYEE MANAGER APPLICATION
+EMPLOYEE MANAGER APPLICATION <br />
-Spring boot and Angular employee management web app.
+Spring boot and Angular employee management web app. <br />

+How to run: <br />
+- Have the database running on a local system.
+- Open the springboot folder in an IDE and run.
+- Use "ng serve" to run the Angular front end.
+- Navigate to "localhost:4200" on browser.

-employeemaner folder - backend spring boot employeemanagerapp folder - frontend angular requires a database connection on localhost 3306 with the following table setup:
+employeemaner folder - backend spring boot <br />
+employeemanagerapp folder - frontend angular <br />
+requires a database connection on localhost 3306 with the following table setup:<br />
-    schema: employeemanager
+    schema: employeemanager <br />
-    table: employee
+    table: employee <br />
-    id: bigint PRIMARY
+    id: bigint PRIMARY <br />
-    email: varchar
+    email: varchar <br />
-    employeeCode: varchar
+    employeeCode: varchar <br />
-    img_url: varchar
+    img_url: varchar <br />
-    job_title: varchar
+    job_title: varchar <br />
-    name: varchar
+    name: varchar <br />
-    phone: varchar
+    phone: varchar <br />

-The function of this applicaion is to use CRUD operations on a list of employees.
+The function of this applicaion is to use CRUD operations on a list of employees.<br />
-Employee profiles are persisted on a MySQL database.
+Employee profiles are persisted on a MySQL database.<br />
-The backend services interact with the data from the database to create new entries, update existing entires, get entries or delete entries.
+The backend services interact with the data from the database to create new entries, update existing entires, get entries or delete entries.<br />
-The frontend call these backend services and uses it's functionality on a client side GUI web page.
+The frontend call these backend services and uses it's functionality on a client side GUI web page.<br />
 Users can use a tile based GUI to interact with each employee profile.
-Where action can be made to edit or delete per profile tile or add new employees from the nav bar.
+Where action can be made to edit or delete per profile tile or add new employees from the nav bar.<br />
 It is also possible to search for employees using a nav bar search function.
-The results will update live on the page as the search bar is being updated.
+The results will update live on the page as the search bar is being updated.<br />

-MySQL DB <-> Spring boot backend <-> Angular frontend.
+MySQL DB <-> Spring boot backend <-> Angular frontend.<br />

-Technologies:
+Technologies:<br />
-Database  - MySQL
+Database  - MySQL<br />
-Backend   - Springboot
+Backend   - Springboot<br />
-Interface - RESTful API
+Interface - RESTful API<br />
-Frontend  - Angular
+Frontend  - Angular<br />

-Languages:
-Java
-SQL
-Typescript
-Javascript
-HTML
-CSS
+Languages:<br />
+Java<br />
+SQL<br />
+Typescript<br />
+Javascript<br />
+HTML<br />
+CSS<br />